Last updated on: June 29th, 2022

 Bereavement Leave

-An employee would be entitled to 2 paid days of absence in the case of the death or the funeral of the employee’s spouse, child (or the child of the employee’s spouse), father, mother, brother or sister.
+An employee would be entitled to 2 paid working days of absence in the case of the death or the funeral of the employee’s spouse, child (or the child of the employee’s spouse), father, mother, brother, or sister.
 He may also be absent from work, without pay, for 4 more days on such occasion.
-An employee may be absent from work for one day, without pay, by reason of the death or the funeral of a son-in-law, daughter-in-law, one of his grandparents or grandchildren, or of the father, mother, brother or sister of his spouse.
-The employee would be allowed to be absent from work for a period of 104 weeks in the case of a suicide of an employee’s spouse, father, mother or child of full age, (instead of the earlier provision of 52 weeks).
+An employee may be absent from work for one day, without pay, by reason of the death or the funeral of a son-in-law, daughter-in-law, one of his grandparents or grandchildren, or of the father, mother, brother, or sister of his spouse.
+The employee must notify their employer of their absence as soon as possible.
 Act Respecting Labour Standards, §79.11; Amended by Bill 176 §26, 30.